 - If you need to move for a temporary work assignment in another city, state or country, a short-term lease gives you more mobility.

-- If you’ve just moved to a new city and would like to take the time to locate the perfect neighborhood to settle down in, finding an apartment with a short-term lease would give you the chance to really get to know the city while living in it.
+- If you’ve just moved to a new state or city and would like to take the time to locate the perfect neighborhood to settle down in, finding an apartment with a short-term lease first would give you the chance to really get to know the city while living in it.

 For renters, there are a few drawbacks associated with short-term apartment leases—and most of those drawbacks will hit you where it hurts: your bank account.